toerndev/svelte-ts-eslint-tailwind/README.md

 ### Why the alternative ESLint plugins?

-The interaction between syntaxes and tools like Svelte, ESLint, TypeScript, Prettier and Jest is pretty delicate.
+The interaction between syntaxes and tools like Svelte, ESLint, TypeScript, Prettier and Jest is complex.
+Bringing TypeScript to Svelte is not only about transpiling and bundling, but about these things too.
-I believe that there is a right way to do it, which can be found by looking at `vue-eslint-parser` which seems to be largely written by ESLint maintainers.
-That project is a work of art!
+I believe that there is a right way to do it, which can be found in the repo `vue-eslint-parser` which coincidentally seems to be largely written by ESLint maintainers. @ota-meshi is one of them so that's very promising. `vue-eslint-parser` is a work of art!
-Svelte has kind of been going it's own way with svelte-checks and workarounds in the linting plugins.
-I'm voting for the standard ESLint way. @ota-meshi's repo is it.
+Vue and Svelte have very similar file structures, so I'm putting my vote on that. :-)